 Local Training

 Many players attending the lessons are new to the sport while others are returning beginners.
-Additionally, receive more advanced training from an experienced players as noted above.
+Additionally, receive more advanced training from an experienced player as noted above.
 So take advantage of this opportunity to experience the fun and comradery of Pickleball in a non-intimidating environment.
 You may view the material covered here.

 The Fastest Growing Sport in America.